Sesame Street Fest Heads To Chicago This Summer

-CHICAGO (CBS)–From Sesame Street to Chicago–Big Bird, Cookie Monster and Elmo and the gang will head to Chicago this summer for a free summer festival for kids.
+CHICAGO (CBS)–From Sesame Street to Chicago–Big Bird, Cookie Monster, Elmo, and the gang will head to Chicago this summer for a free summer festival for kids.

-The Sesame Street gang is spending the summer on the road, stopping at 12 cities during a summer tour starting June 1 when the tour begins in New York City and wrapping up August 3 in Los Angeles.
+The Sesame Street gang is spending the summer on the road, stopping at 12 cities during a summer tour starting June 1.
+The tour begins in New York City and wraps up August 3 in Los Angeles.

-Local Sesame Street fans can meet the iconic characters June 29 when the festival will be in Chicago at the Museum of Science and Industry from 10 a.m. to 3 p.m.
+Sesame Street fans in Chicago can meet the iconic characters June 29 when the festival will be at the Museum of Science and Industry from 10 a.m. to 3 p.m.

 While the Muppets are in town, the show will shoot scenes for the upcoming 50th season, which will premiere in November.